snowxcone/snow-react-starter/README.md

 # Snow's react starter woot woot
-Starter build for React single page app
+Starter build for React TypeScript single page app

 NOTES/LEARNINGS:
 - Webpack bundles up all the dependencies listed in package.json.
 It understands JS but needs plugins to understand other languages like HTML, CSS